Which Aircraft Hangar Type Fits Your Needs

 Changing Needs

-• Today’s storage-only need becomes tomorrow’s workshop requirement
+• Today’s storage-only need frequently becomes tomorrow’s workshop requirement as you get more involved

-• Project aircraft need more room than operational aircraft
+• Project aircraft need substantially more room than operational aircraft—ask anyone restoring a plane

 Making the Choice

-The right hangar type balances your current needs, future plans, and available options.
-Don’t choose based solely on cost or solely on features—find the option that best serves your overall aviation goals.
+That’s what makes hangar selection endearing to us aircraft owners—it’s finding that sweet spot where your current needs, future plans, and available options intersect in a way that actually works operationally and financially.
+Don’t choose based solely on cost or solely on features—find the option that best serves your overall aviation goals and lifestyle.

-When in doubt, visiting potential hangars and talking with current tenants provides insight no specification sheet can match.
+When in doubt, visiting potential hangars and talking with current tenants provides insights no specification sheet or website can match.
+Real users tell you what actually works and what drives them crazy about their hangar configuration.
+That insider knowledge is invaluable for making the right choice.

 Author & Expert